 Activities include relaxing on the beach, beach walks, fishing, kayaking, hiking, swimming and snorkelling.

 Naka Yai is a wonderful island to visit if you are looking for peace and quite in beautiful tranquil surroundings away from the hustle and bustle of city life.

 If you are planning to stay a few nights on the tranquil Naka Yai Island, there are two totally different types of accommodation available for you to choose from.

 Each villa has private steam showers and an open-air and outdoor bathroom area.
-Activities offered include diving, wind surfing, rock climbing and sight seeing.
+Activities offered include sailing, bike tours, kayaking and sight seeing to name a few.

-Six Senses Sanctuary Resort is an ideal destination for visitors who just want to switch off, relax and enjoy a healthy break while enjoying the beautiful surroundings of Naka Yai island.
+The resort is an ideal destination for visitors who just want to switch off, relax and enjoy the beautiful surroundings of Naka Yai island.